 Today, every avenue to labor, of every sort, is crowded with Chinese slave labor worse than it was eight years ago.
 The boot, shoe and cigar industries are almost entirely in their hands.
 In the manufacture of men's overalls and women's and children's underwear they run over three thousand sewing machines night and day.
 They monopolize nearly all the farming done to supply the market with all sorts of vegetables.
 This state of things brings about a terrible competition between our own people, who must live as civilized Americans, and the Chinese, who live like degraded slaves.
-We should all understand that this state of things cannot be much longer endured... (p.
-2).
+We should all understand that this state of things cannot be much longer endured...

-Workingman's Party.
-(1888, Aug 16).
-An address from the workingmen of San Francisco to their brothers throughout the Pacific coast.
-[Digital image]. https://oac.cdlib.org/ark:/13030/hb7199n8g9/?order=1&brand=oac4.
+An address from the workingmen of San Francisco to their brothers throughout the Pacific Coast.
+Online Archive of California. (n.d.).
+Retrieved September 29, 2021, from https://oac.cdlib.org/ark:/13030/hb7199n8g9/?order=8&brand=oac4.